 We have confirmed that an electronically captured and printed set of prints are acceptable for most receiving agencies and unless you require a form that we currently don’t support electronically or your prints are unable to be read by the scanner– all fingerprints will be scanned electronically and stores will provide you with a set of prints to take away.

-Within this trial we do not offer electronic fingerprinting for Japan, Egypt or Thailand.
+We do not offer electronic fingerprinting for Japan, Egypt or Thailand.

 There are some specific forms issued from Canada that we don’t have electronic versions of.
 We will provide manual ink fingerprinting on your form.
-If you require this service you will need to go to either the Manukau or Wellesley St PostShops.

 It is confirmed that Australia, America, South Africa (non-enabling documents) and Fiji accept fingerprints that have been electronically captured by NZ Post and printed out for you to submit.